Three Kitchen Planning Mistakes to Watch out For

 When planning to remodel your kitchen, it’s important to consider many factors.
 Some are obvious, such as updating appliances to ones with modern appearance and greater energy efficiency.
 Other factors may be less obvious to those not in the industry, such as appliance placement to maximize utility and traffic flow.

 You can rest assured that when you work with a professional CliqStudios kitchen designer, all the straight-forward and esoteric consideration will be looked after.
 Our designers are experts at maximizing even the smallest areas while utilizing “quirky” spaces and angles to create the most efficient kitchen possible.

-As you’re preparing for your remodeling project, here are three potential pitfalls to avoid when envisioning your new kitchen.
+As you’re preparing for your remodeling project, here are three potential mistakes to avoid when envisioning your new kitchen.